opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 >(a) Index pages must be prepared.
 For documents that involve multiple volumes, a table of contents for all volumes must be placed at the beginning of Volume I, and each volume must contain its own table of contents.

 >(b) Bookmarks should be created in a PDF file for each such reference in the index.
-There should be as many book-marks in that PDF file as there are references in the index to documents in that PDF file.
+There should be as many book marks in that PDF file as there are references in the index to documents in that PDF file.

 >(c) The name given to each bookmark should be the same as the corresponding reference in the index.